 (3) refuse any or all alternatives.

-(e) "Local agency" means the local agency authorized by the county board to carry out the provisions of this section.
+(e) "Local agency" means the local agency authorized by the county board or, for counties not participating in the consumer grant program by July 1, 2002, the commissioner, to carry out the provisions of this section.

 (f) "Person" or "persons" means a person or persons meeting the eligibility criteria in subdivision 3.